Loading...

 Content limits

-The max_content_tokens parameter limits the amount of content that will be included in the context.
-If the fetched content exceeds this limit, it will be truncated.
+The max_content_tokens parameter limits the amount of content included in the context.
+If the fetched content exceeds this limit, the tool truncates it.
 This helps control token usage when fetching large documents.

 The max_content_tokens parameter limit is approximate.
 The actual number of input tokens used can vary by a small amount.